 Most of the travelers in Croatia head to the stunning, long coastline and the capital city of the country, Zagreb.
 It has a lot of attractions that you have ever wanted to explore in day trips from Zagreb.
 It houses a quarter of the population of the nation.
-It is the cultural and political hub of Croatia, and it is a dynamic, thriving island with some of the best museums, shopping centers and restaurants of the nation.
+It is the cultural and political hub of Croatia, and it is a dynamic, thriving island with some of the best museums, shopping centers, and restaurants of the nation.

 A lot of the major attractions are in the heart of the city, which includes two major attractions, such as Donji Grad or Lower Town and Gornji Grad or Upper Town.
 Gornji Grad houses parliament building and Zagreb’s Cathedral and is positioned on a high plateau while Donji Grad has more modern attractions, museums, and Croatian National Theatre.
-The Trg Bana Jelacica is the best place to start your day trip from Zagreb where the Lower and Upper Towns meet at the main square of the city.
+The Trg Bana Jelacica is the best place to start your day trip from Zagreb, where the Lower and Upper Towns meet at the main square of the city.

 Plitvice Lakes National Park

 Visit the 295km long and wide forest reserve, Plitvice Lakes National Park in the heart of Croatia!
 It has a range of sixteen lakes and waterfalls.
-Here, the walkways wind across and around the water and the ferry of Lake Kozjak links the lower and upper lakes.
+Here, the walkways wind across and around the water, and the ferry of Lake Kozjak links the lower and upper lakes.

-With the day trip to Plitvice lakes from Zagreb, you can visit the famous and appealing lakes joined by several streams and walk along the winding lanes across the river.
+With the day trip to Plitvice Lakes from Zagreb, you can visit the famous and appealing lakes joined by several streams and walk along the winding lanes across the river.
 It houses the stunning ancient woodlands to explore the panoramic views.

 The harmony and concord of sixteen breathtaking lakes in Plitvice are famous not just in Croatia, but also across the world.
-Due to this reason, this coveted national park is listed as UNESCO World Heritage Site.
+Due to this reason, this coveted national park is listed as a UNESCO World Heritage Site.
 Here, you can enjoy the walk through magical and ancient woodlands where it first takes you through Upper Lakes, which has twelve different lakes split by travertine barriers.

 By taking a day trip from Zagreb to Ljubljana, you can explore the breathtaking serenity of Lake Bled as well as its captivating prehistoric castle.
 It is recommended to have a walk to witness the top sights of Ljubljana and a short ride to Ljubljana Castle.